taaranguyen/TaaraNguyen/README.md

 🌱 I'm learning **Excel**, **SQL**, **Python** and **Tableau**.

+👀 Fun fact: My favorite part of the data analysis process is transforming a basic, boring report into an engaging and visually appealing one that's easy to understand.

 ## Featured Projects 📊

 Here are a few of the projects I’ve worked on: